Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Introduction

 This paper is organized as follows.
-In Section 2, we derive the formula of dark electric and magnetic field induced by electric charge and current.
-In section 3, we build a model of dark magnetic field generated by solar dynamics, and show the behavior of DM particle in dark magnetic field.
-In section 4, we briefly explain how SRDM flux is generated by simulations.
-In Section 5, we calculate the signal induced by SRDM in the detection target of experiments and show the exclusion line with the correction of dark magnetic field.
-Then in the last section we give a summary of this paper.
+In Sec.~\ref{sec:eom}, we derive the formula of dark electric and magnetic field induced by electric charge and current.
+In Sec.~\ref{sec:solarDMF}, we build a model of dark magnetic field generated by solar dynamics, and show the behavior of DM particle in a dark magnetic field.
+In Sec.~\ref{sec:SRDM}, we briefly explain how SRDM flux is generated by simulations.
+In Sec.~\ref{sec:detection}, we calculate the signal induced by SRDM in the detection target of experiments and show the exclusion line with the correction of a dark magnetic field.
+Then in the last section, we give a summary of this paper.